EtiNL/EtiNL.github.io/_posts/2025-06-12-Raymarching-Engine.md

         t += distance  # Safe step: we can move this far without hitting anything
 ```

-The magic is in that last line: `t += distance`.
 The SDF tells us the minimum safe distance we can step.
 We can't overshoot because we know nothing is closer than that distance.

-This makes sphere tracing **self-adaptive**—it takes large steps in empty space and tiny steps near surfaces, automatically handling detail without any explicit LOD system.
+This makes sphere tracing **self-adaptive**—it takes large steps in empty space and tiny steps near surfaces, automatically handling detail.

 ### The Implementation